Adopted Cat is the Companion One Busy M.D. Needed Most

 Thank you for coming into my life.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Zehui won Anjellicle Cats Rescue in New York, New York a 2019 Holiday Wishes award.